Honda Accord Insurance Rates

 Rates are averaged for all Honda Accord models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Honda Accord Insurance
+How to Shop for the Right Honda Accord Insurance

-Below you'll find a summary of the concepts that were raised in the charts and tables above.
+The list below is a quick rundown of the material that was covered in the charts and tables above.

-- Youthful drivers are expensive to insure, possibly costing $409 a month if full coverage is purchased
+- Teenagers pay the highest auto insurance prices, possibly costing $409 a month if the policy includes full coverage

-- Increasing physical damage deductibles can save approximately $475 each year
+- Increasing physical damage deductibles could save as much as $475 each year

 So, are Honda Accords really expensive to insure?
 As you’ve learned from the previous information, many variables impact your Honda Accord insurance costs.
 Certain driver demographics, such as your age, your driving record, and where you live, can change your rates drastically.